-The International Tax LL.M.
+The International Tax LLM

-The faculty of the International Tax LL.M. consists of Professors Avi-Yonah, Hines, Kahn, and Logue (Law School) and Professor Slemrod (Business School),The faculty of the International Tax LL.M. consists of Professors Avi-YonahHines, Kahn, and Logue (Law School) and Professor Slemrod (Business School), as well as adjunct professors from practice.
+The faculty of the International Tax LLM consists of Professors Reuven Avi-Yonah (director), Phillip Adams, James Hines, Doug Kahn, and Kyle Logue (Law School) and Professor Joel Slemrod (Business School).
 Applicants must have, at a minimum, the first degree in law required for law practice in the country in which their legal studies were pursued.
-The program enrolls of up to ten LL.M. students each year.
-Students admitted to the International Tax LL.M. may not transfer to the general M.C.L. or LL.M. programs.
+The program enrolls up to 10 LLM students each year.
+Students admitted to the International Tax LLM may not transfer to the general MCL or LLM programs.

-"I have been so happy with Michigan's International Tax LL.M. program, that I wholeheartedly recommend it to all my friends interested or active in this field of law.
+"I have been so happy with Michigan's International Tax LLM program, that I wholeheartedly recommend it to all my friends interested or active in this field of law.
 What amazed me most was that, even with my graduate degree and considerable professional experience in international tax law before coming to Ann Arbor, I still learned, and my thinking developed, much more in this program than I had thought possible.
 The professors were truly inspiring and great mentors, particularly the director of the program himself.
-To top it off, the degree subsequently opened many doors on the job market to me, in the US as well as abroad.
-If I were to make the decision again, I would definitely do all I can to take this wonderful and enriching program."
+To top it off, the degree subsequently opened many doors on the job market to me, in the United States as well as abroad.
+If I were to make the decision again, I would definitely do all I could to take this wonderful and enriching program."

 Fadi Shaheen, International Tax LLM '05Associate, Cleary Gottlieb Steen & Hamilton,New York, USA

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law